 Pongal is perhaps the most significant and popular cultural festival of the state.
-The festival takes place in January and is celebrated as an expression of gratitude for the Harvest, and hence is also the Harvest festival of the state.
+The festival takes place in January and is celebrated as an expression of gratitude for the Harvest, and hence is also known as the Harvest festival of the state.
 The festival takes place in a span of 4 days, and each day has its own significance.
-The first day is called Bhoji Pongal, and is seen as a new beginning; all the houses in the state are decorated on this day.
+The first day is called Bhogi Pongal, and is seen as a new beginning; all the houses in the state are decorated on this day.
 The second day is known as Surya Pongal; on this day people wear traditional clothes.
-The third day of the festival is known as Mattu Pongal during this time the famous Jallikattu event happens, and the last day is Kannum Pongal, which marks the end of the celebrations.
+The third day of the festival is known as Mattu Pongal during this time the famous Jallikattu event happens, and the last day is Kaanum Pongal, which marks the end of the celebrations.

 The Tamil New year, also known as Puthandu, is another immensely popular festival of the state.
 This day marks a new beginning filled with hope and joy for the people of the state.
-On this day, beautiful kolams are drawn with the use of vibrant colours.
+On this day, beautiful kolams are drawn with the use of eye catching colours.
 People adorn themselves with new clothes and prepare special dishes for the day.

 The Natyanjali Dance Festival held in Tamil Nadu has admirers from around the country.
 The festival gathers around close to four hundred dancers from around the country to bring together the unique and varied forms of art, such as Bharatanatyam, Kuchipudi, among others.
 Other popular cultural festivals include Karthigai Deepam, Thiruvaiyaru Festival, among others.